patrickjohncyh/nlp_ml_api/README.md

 to `train` and `evaluate` the model on given dataset.
 It also provides utility to save and load a model after training.

+### Deployment
+Model is deployed by wrapping it with a FastAPI app and dockerizing it.
+We are able to call the model locally by building the docker image on the local machine and can also serve the docker image as a Heroku app.
+The main steps of serving on Heroku can be found [here](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml).
+We use a `Makefile` to compose commands for ease of use.

 ## Improvements / To Do